Northern Ireland women’s manager makes controversial 'emotional imbalance' comments about players

+'Kenny Shiels talking foolishness!' - Wright slams Northern Ireland women boss for 'emotional imbalance' comments

-Northern Ireland women manager Kenny Shiels caused controversy on Tuesday following comments he made in the wake of his side's 5-0 defeat to England.
+Northern Ireland women manager Kenny Shiels has been slammed for "talking foolishness" by former Arsenal striker Ian Wright following comments he made in the wake of his side's 5-0 defeat to England on Tuesday.

 His team's hopes of qualifying for the World Cup next year came to an end with the loss, as they sit third in the group and six points behind runners-up Austria.